Rate Limit Rules

 As shown in the example above, Reblaze maintains an internal counter for every unique value of the Count by parameter(s).

 In the example, a separate counter is maintained for each IP address that is sending traffic.
-When a request is received from an IP, that IP's counter is incremented, and the system checks to ensure that the counter's value hasn't exceeded the Number of Events.
+When a request is received from an IP, that IP's counter is incremented, and the system checks to ensure that the counter's value hasn't exceeded the Number of events.

-Each counter is reset to zero once the Time Frame has passed (starting when the first request was received).
+Each counter is reset to zero once the Time frame has passed (starting when the first request was received).

 The Count by parameter can be multifactorial.
 In other words, admins can select "New Entry" and add additional Count by settings.
 When this is done, an internal counter is maintained for every unique combination of these settings.